 If you want to research peanut butter and cats, it is helpful to know that peanuts are not really nuts at all, but legumes.
 Take this into consideration when educating yourself about cat nutrition.

 How CBD Oil Might Help with Peanut Butter for Cats

 If you want to give your cat peanut butter to address health concerns, CBD oil would often be a better option.

 If you give your cat peanut butter to calm them when doing something unpleasant to them like taking them to the vet or when they get upset about a stressful event in the household, they may end up having to eat more peanut butter than is healthy for them.
-CBD oil is a popular anxiety treatment for humans and cats, and they can take it on a regular basis without detriment to their health.
+CBD oil is a popular anxiety aid for humans and cats, and they can take it on a regular basis without detriment to their health.

 Maybe you're giving your cat peanut butter to aid their nutrition because they lost their appetite, can't chew, or are underweight.
 Well, first, we have to say that you should take them to the vet, if they haven't already been.
 These symptoms can be signs of very serious conditions and it's important to know how to treat these cats correctly.
 Now, for the main point, CBD oil aids cat nutrition with extra calories, protein, calcium, iron, magnesium, phosphorus, potassium, zinc, and folate with considerably lower sugars and carbohydrates and no danger of not being able to swallow it, unless the poor cat struggles to swallow anything.
 This would not be a primary nutrition source but an additional one.

 If your cat gets diarrhea or suffers vomiting from eating too much peanut butter or having an allergic reaction, CBD oil is often used to ease nausea and lessen diarrhea and vomiting.

 Or maybe your cat has been eating peanut butter and has gotten a little too overweight.
 CBD oil might help with some of the problems that come from being overweight such as inflammation, pain, and depression.